 Essential oils can serve as an excellent natural remedy for allergies.
 That's been our experience on numerous occasions, making essential oils our natural allergy remedy of choice.

-There are, of course, various kinds of allergies, ranging from allergies to food, pollen, and animal hair.
+There are various kinds of allergies, ranging from allergies to food, pollen, and animal hair.
 Because the cause of allergies can be complicated, the best line of defense is often to avoid the offending agent.
 Doing what you can to boost your immune system is usually helpful, too, and this commonly involves an intestinal cleanse and watching one's diet.

 Our experience has been primarily with using essential oils as a natural remedy for hay fever, so that's what I'll mainly write about here.